 Standard and Optional Features

-The X3 xDrive35i brings the turbocharged straight-six as well as a panoramic sunroof, wood trim and bi-xenon headlights, the latter three items are optional for the xDrive28i.
+The X3 xDrive35i brings the turbocharged straight-six as well as a panoramic sunroof, wood trim and bi-xenon headlights; the latter three items are optional for the xDrive28i and sDrive28i.

 The Driver Assistance Package includes front and rear parking sensors and a rearview camera.
-It can be upgraded to the Driver Assistance Plus Package with a lane-departure warning system along with rear- and top-view parking cameras.
+It can be upgraded to the Driver Assistance Plus Package with a lane-departure warning system, frontal collision warning, pedestrian warning, city collision mitigation and rear- and top-view parking cameras.

 The Premium Package adds leather upholstery, lumbar support for the front seats, satellite radio and remote start.
 For xDrive28i models, it also garners a panoramic sunroof.